Laboratory Safety Equipment

 Fire extinguishers in the laboratory should be the appropriate type for the expected fire emergency.
 Extinguishers are classified according to a particular fire type.

-Note: Classification of fires and extinguishers - Class A, ordinary combustibles; Class B, flammable liquids; Class C, electrical fires; Class D, combustible metals.
+Note: Classification of fires and extinguishers - Class A, ordinary combustibles; Class B, flammable liquids and gasses; Class C, live electrical equipment; Class D, combustible metals and metal alloys.
 Most laboratories are equipped with combination Class ABC fire extinguishers.
 Some also have carbon dioxide Class B and Class C fire extinguishers for flammable liquids, gases, and electrical fires.
-A bucket of dry sand (marked “Class D Fire Extinguisher”) or commercial Class D fire extinguisher must be present in laboratories where water reactives and combustible metals and metal alloys are used.
+A bucket of dry sand (marked “Class D Fire Extinguisher”) or commercial Class D fire extinguisher must be present in laboratories where water reactives and combustible metals and metal alloys are used or stored.